-The Ocala Campus Patriot Café in our Bryant Union offers madeto-order breakfasts, hot luncheon selections, freshly prepared subs and salads and a large selection of bakery and snack items.
-Cliff's Cyber Café at the Ocala Campus in our Learning Resource Center offers specialty coffee drinks, ice cream, salads, sandwiches, and a variety of bakery items.
-This space offers wireless Internet and is a great place for interacting with friends.
+The Ocala Campus Patriot Café in the Bryant Student Union offers made-to-order breakfasts, hot luncheon selections, freshly prepared subs and salads and a large selection of bakery and snack items.
+Cliff's Cyber Café at the Ocala Campus in the Learning Resources Center offers specialty coffee drinks, ice cream, salads, sandwiches and a variety of bakery items.
+This space offers wireless internet and is a great place for interacting with friends.

 Soft drinks and snacks are available in vending machines in selected locations at the Ocala and Citrus campuses.
 No food or drink is permitted in the classrooms or auditoriums.